yuqing-zhou/Causality-Paper-List/README.md

     <td><a href="https://arxiv.org/abs/2209.14279">Causal Proxy Models for Concept-based Model Explanations</a></td>
     <td>Zhengxuan Wu, Karel D'Oosterlinck, Atticus Geiger, Amir Zur, Christopher Potts</td>
     <td></td>
+    <td>Utilize a proxy model, which is trained by mimicking behaviors of black-box models on factual and counterfactual inputs.
+At last, get an explainable model while having comparable performance to the black-box model.</td>
     <td></td>
+    <td>Proxy model</td>
+    <td>Can be transfered to other tasks.</td>
   </tr>
   <tr>
     <td>ICML</td>